voviss/ejb-test-drive/my-banking-app/README.md

 The example is composed of three Maven projects, each with a shared parent.
 The projects are as follows:

+1. `ejb`: This project contains the EJBs.
-1. `web`: This project contains the JSF pages, managed beans and EJBs.
+2. `web`: This project contains the JSF pages and managed beans.
 3. `ear`: This project builds the EAR artifact and pulls in the EJB and Web artifacts.

 The root `pom.xml` builds each of the subprojects in the above order and deploys the EAR archive to the server.